Charter

 Every Member of the Authority must:

-- Act in good faith having due regard to the objects of the Acts under which the Authority has functions, in particular the need to:
+- Act in good faith and with due regard to the objects of the Acts under which the Authority exercises its powers

 - Use due care and diligence in the execution of their role and powers.